🔍 How to Screen Tenants

 💳 Credit Report Red Flags

-• Pattern of late payments across multiple accounts
+• Pattern of late payments across multiple accounts — more important than the score itself

-• Recent bankruptcy filing or dismissal
+• Recent bankruptcy filing, dismissal, or discharge

 • High debt-to-income ratio suggesting financial overextension